indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/dam.jpg' | absolute_url }}" alt="Hoover Dam">
   <figcaption>A constraint is like a dam.
 It blocks work from passing through, collecting it up upstream.
-Downstream, on the other hand, is starved of work.</figcaption>
+Downstream, on the other hand, is starved of work. <a href="https://unsplash.com/photos/Ul-1-YbuyX4">Image by Cédric Dhaenens</a></figcaption>
 </figure>

 ## 2. Principles of Feedback